bokkypoobah/ChronologicCrowdsaleAudit/audit/code-review/DayToken.md

     * to check if an id is a valid contributor
     * @param _id contributor id to check.
     */
-    // BK NOTE - This could be set as a constant function
-    // BK Ok
     function isValidContributorId(uint _id) returns (bool isValidContributor) {
         return (_id > 0 && _id <= maxAddresses && contributors[_id].adr != 0
             && idOf[contributors[_id].adr] == _id); // cross checking